New Zealand Holiday - Kaikoura, Picton and the Havelock Mail Boat - 4th April to 10th April

 Omaka Aviation Heritage Centre

 Situated just outside Blenheim, the Aviation Heritage Centre boasts a fascinating collection of aircraft.
 It has two large exhibition hangars dedicated to World War I and World War II planes.
 The exhibits are displayed in an imaginative way with some aircraft being original and others being full-scale replicas.
-Its just along the road from our favourite pie shop Burleigh Gourmet Pies.
+It is just along the road from our favourite pie shop Burleigh Gourmet Pies.
 An interesting Museum followed by a super pie - what's not to like.

 Blenheim - Omaka Aviation Heritage Centre